Caryn Martin

 Artist Statement

-In my latest paper works, I use fragile materials and provisional processes to speak to the tenuous state of the environment.
+In my latest monotype installations, I use fragile materials and provisional processes to speak to the tenuous state of the environment.
 Dramatic shifts in weather and long-term climate changes inform these large-scale pieces.

-The installations reflect both intention and improvisation as I construct layered, atmospheric monotype composites.
+The works reflect both intention and improvisation as I construct layered, atmospheric monotype composites.
 These pieces are contained but also break the traditional frame; they feel both unified and divided, heavy yet light.

 This interest in dualities has driven recent installations, inspired by the contrasting weather patterns and water levels across the United States.
 Images of forest fires, storms, and flooding have influenced works such as "Tomorrow's Storm" and "Soak/Scorch."
 While dualities are present, the pieces embrace transformation in their shifting use of color and varying states of material degradation.
 Ultimately, the installations reflect the constantly changing environment—vulnerable, at times volatile, and yet still beautiful.